mebauer/floodmapping-sar/README.md

-# A Collection of NASA ARSET Courses for Flood Mapping and SAR
+# A Collection of NASA ARSET Courses for Flood Mapping and Synthetic Aperture Radar (SAR)
 Author: Mark Bauer

 ## Training